Go backFitting Guide - Lingerie & Swimwear

 Cup Size (overbust)

-Now measure from the middle of your chest to the centre of your spine, but this time over the fullest part of your remaining breast (B).
+Next, measure from the middle of your chest over the fullest part of your remaining breast, all the way around (B).

 This is your overbust measurement (cup size).

 Hips (for briefs)